mikesprague/vagrant-lemtl/readme.md

 * Ubuntu 14.04
 * Tomcat 7.0.52
   * catalina.properties tweaks for improved performance
+  * Set up iptables and port forwarding so vm can be accessed by hostname or ip address directly (without a port number)
 * Railo 4.2.2.004
   * MySQL and Postgres drivers updated to current versions (as of time of writing)
   * [cfspreadsheet](https://github.com/teamcfadvance/cfspreadsheet-railo) pre-installed